Social Mistake: Unintentionally Insulting People

 - Before you say anything use some empathy and ask yourself how the other person is likely to react.
 Would your average person not appreciate hearing it?
 Don't rely too much on whether you'd personally be offended or not, because what does or doesn't offend you may not apply to everyone else (e.g., don't conclude, "I don't care if someone comments on my bald spot.
 It's just factual information.
 So no one else should be touchy about their thinning hair either.")

 - Try to learn some basic guidelines on what kinds of things are okay to say or not.
 In general, it's a bad idea to casually comment on people's negative physical or personality traits.
 Be careful about telling someone they fall into a group when they may not appreciate being lumped into that category.
 If you're going to say something negative or critical, watch how you phrase it.
-Like don't declare everyone who likes a certain show is a moron, when the person you're talking to could very well be a fan.
+Like don't declare everyone who likes a certain show is a moron, when the friend you're talking to could very well be a fan.

 What to do if you accidentally insult someone

 If someone gets annoyed and tells you you've offended them, take it seriously.
-Don't make the mistake of brushing them off with a "Nah, I didn't mean anything bad it."
+Don't make the mistake of brushing them off with a "Nah, I didn't mean anything bad by it."
 Even if you think they're being too sensitive, you still hurt their feelings.
 You're going to look bad if you try to argue with them about it.
 Give them a brief, sincere apology.
 For example, "Sorry, that was a stupid thing to say.
 I clearly didn't think before I spoke."

-Think about what type of inappropriate comment you made, and try not to say that kind of thing again in the future.
+Reflect on what type of inappropriate comment you made, and try not to say that kind of thing again in the future.
 In a sense, it's good that you got called out for your behavior.
 That's better than if the other person was silently irritated at you and stopped inviting you out in the future.
 At least now you know what you did wrong and can avoid doing the same thing going forward.

 Also, ask yourself if you really made the comment completely by accident.
 Sometimes people make seemingly unintentional hurtful remarks out of passive-aggressiveness, not obliviousness.
 For various reasons they resent others, but don't feel able to confront them directly.
 Instead, they jab at them with cutting remarks that they can plausibly deny as being said out of thoughtlessness.
 Sometimes they're aware they're doing this.
 At other times their motivation is unconscious.
 If you think you're sniping at people in a passive-aggressive way, learn to communicate more assertively.